bpptkg/webobsclient/README.md

 ```

 Sometimes, using `y1`, `m1`, `d1`, and `h1` options are inconvenient.
 You can
-use `starttime`, and `endtime` options indicating time range of your request.
+use `starttime`, and `endtime` options indicating the time range of your
+request.
 For example:

 ```python
 import webobsclient